 Members of the National Association for Music Education: We are pleased to announce the officers you have elected.

-Following are the 2016-18 National President-Elect; North Central Division President-Elect; Western Division President-Elect; and Southern Division President-Elect.
+Following are the 2016-18 National President-Elect; North Central Division President-Elect; Southern Division President-Elect; and Western Division President-Elect.

 Kathleen Sanz elected as incoming NAfME President-Elect.

 Ms. Sanz is Past President of the Southern Division of NAfME, as well as Past President of the Florida Music Educators Association.
 Ms. Sanz has also served as President of the Florida School Music Association, 2010-2011.
 Currently, Ms. Sanz is the State Executive of the Florida Music Educators Association.

 “The rapidly changing external environment, due to social, technological, economic, and political variables poses a major challenge, as well as an opportunity for music education,” Ms. Sanz noted.
 “What will the education of our students look like in public/private schools, virtual/online education, charter schools, and in home education during 2018-2020?
 This is a serious question that will need multiple solutions.”

 “What will the education of our students look like in public/private schools, virtual/online education, charter schools, and in home education during 2018-2020?
 This is a serious question that will need multiple solutions.”

 Read more of Ms. Sanz’s remarks here.